Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Copula basics

 \subsection{General theory}

-Copulas were introduced by Abe Sklar in 1959 \cite{S1959}.
-They are multivariate distribution functions with uniform marginals on the interval $[0,1]$.
-Let $F$ be a joint cumulative distribution function (CDF) with marginals $F_1, F_2, \dots, F_d$.
-Then there exists a copula $C$ defined in \Cref{eq:gencopula1}.
-If the marginals are continuous, then the copula $C$ is unique and can be written as \Cref{eq:gencopula2} (Sklar's theorem).
+Copulas are multivariate distribution functions with uniform marginals on the interval $[0,1]$.
+If $F$ is a joint cumulative distribution function (CDF) with marginals $F_1, F_2, \dots, F_d$, then there exists a copula $C$ defined in \Cref{eq:gencopula1}.
+If the marginals are continuous, then the copula $C$ is unique and can be written as \Cref{eq:gencopula2} (Sklar's theorem, \cite{S1959}).
+Copulas model dependence between random variables by separating marginal distributions from the dependence structure, allowing flexible joint modelling, particularly in the tails.
+Compared to empirical distributions, they require less data and support reliable interpolation and extrapolation, making them well suited for surrogate modelling, uncertainty quantification, and multivariate extreme value analysis.